dcristian/hacker-news/README.rst

 Hacker News
 ==============
-A simple Hacker News like website written in PHP, using Silex Skeleton
+A simple Hacker News like website written in PHP, using the Silex Skeleton